Urban supply logistics, micro-hubs, convenience stores and the digital solution with the GS1 DataMatrix code – Image: Xpert.Digital

 By optimizing transport routes and reducing waste, the code contributes to sustainability.
 Consumers benefit from the transparency, which enables them to make informed purchasing decisions.

 In smart cities, GS1 DataMatrix codes can be integrated into digital systems to optimize urban utility networks.
-This includes planning supply chains, managing waste systems and managing local services.
+This includes supply chain planning, waste management, and the control of local services.

 5. Healthcare

-The GS1 DataMatrix Code is already used in the healthcare sector, for example to protect against counterfeiting of medicines.
+The GS1 DataMatrix code is already used in healthcare, for example to ensure the security of counterfeit medications.
 These approaches can be transferred to urban supply systems to distribute medical products more efficiently.

 Matches:

-7-Eleven, a pioneer in the convenience store sector, offers an impressive example of implementing such innovative approaches.
-The chain was founded in Dallas, Texas in 1927 and has since grown into a global network with over 83,000 locations in 19 countries.
-Since 2005 it has belonged to the Japanese Seven & I Holdings Co., Ltd.
+7-Eleven, a pioneer in the convenience store sector, offers an impressive example of how such innovative approaches can be implemented.
+Founded in Dallas, Texas, in 1927, the chain has since grown into a global network with over 83,000 locations in 19 countries.
+It has been part of the Japanese Seven & I Holdings Co., Ltd. since 2005.

 Suitable for: